cwloftus/maze-solver-turtlebot/README.md

-# maze-solver-turtlebot
+# robotics
-Python code for a turtle-bot that can re-align itself and solve unspecified mazes
+Python code for the following:
+    mazeSolver: Wall follower Turtle-bot that can re-align itself